Cambridge Capital Group reports two exits in 2021-23

-CCG members are currently celebrating eight exits from our portfolio from 2016-19 giving good returns to angels and private investors.
+CCG members are currently celebrating 10 exits from our portfolio during the period 2016-2021 giving good returns to angels and private investors.

 New Sectors Attract CCG Investment

 Members of Cambridge Capital Group have supported several new sectors during a very active 2017-18: including Electric vehicle fleet management, LegalTech, FashionTech, Robotics, Cyber-security, Logistics & Industrial supplies, SpaceTech, Business Travel, Marketing Content Saas, Virtual/Augmented Reality and AgriTech.

 Recent deal activity totalled more than £5m of private investment in a range of exciting seed and early-growth businesses based in the Cambridge/East of England hi-tech cluster.